livey/livey.github.io/content/posts/2024-12-rolling-shutter/index.md

 \end{bmatrix}^{-1}
 \mathbf{x}$$

-where $t$ is the relative time to the exposure of the first row.
+where $t$ is the relative time to first row.
 Here

 $$\begin{bmatrix}
 e^{[wt]_\times} & vt\\